top of page

 BIOGRAPHY

-Milan Vukovich is an Austrian artist whose work fuses mythological inquiry, architectural logic, and spatial healing.
-Drawing from cultural anthropology, psychoanalysis, and historical craftsmanship, he develops installations and drawings that transform space into stages of symbolic passage.
+Milan Vukovich is an Austrian artist whose work uses transhistorical myth and syncretism to propose a mode of cosmopolitan healing through space.
+Drawing from cultural anthropology, psychoanalysis, historical craftsmanship, and cross-religious myths, he develops installations and drawings that transform space into universalized stages of symbolic passage.

-Born in Vienna in 1960 and raised in the borderland village of Kleinwarasdorf, Vukovich’s practice is shaped by layered identities, vernacular design, and utopian architectural thought.
-His early training included architecture at TU Vienna, art history at the Albertina, and painting under Emilio Vedova.
+Born in Vienna in 1960 and raised in the borderland village of Kleinwarasdorf, Vukovich’s practice is shaped by layered identities that culminate in utopian architectural thought.
+His early training included architectural studies at TU Vienna, art history at the Albertina, painting under Emilio Vedova and leading student projects at MAK, Vienna.

-Since the 1980s, his practice has evolved across media - from ritualistic clay sculpture to performative spatial installations and architectural collaborations.
+Since the 1980s, his practice has evolved across media - from drawing and painting to performative spatial installations and architectural collaborations to the most ancient form of production, clay.

-Vukovich’s works have been realized in hospitals, monasteries, cultural centers, design and museum institutions such as MAK Vienna.
+Vukovich’s works have been realized in a hospital, monastery, cultural centers, design and museum institutions, and the UN Vienna.

 His ongoing body of drawings (1979–2025) is an archive of over 800 works that examine the human figure as architectural structure and mythic symbol.
 Each project reimagines space as a site of transformation - personal, social, and cultural.